What is Microdosing?

 Expand list

-Microdosing refers to a new disturbing trend wherein CEOs, creative professionals, and regular laymen are taking a small dose of drugs every day.
+Microdosing has gained popularity among CEOs, creative professionals, and regular laymen who are taking a small dose of drugs every day.
 The intended result is to boost their mood, encourage creative thinking, and promote physical and mental stimulation.
 The quantity is just a fraction of the recreational amount and is reportedly very effective.
 This trend is especially prevalent in Silicon Valley, where many people are psychedelic microdosing on lysergic acid diethylamide (LSD), MDMA (Ecstasy), and other hallucinogenic drugs.
-Besides being illegal, microdosing may have extremely harmful long-term effects on users.
+It's important to note that microdosing has limited scientific research supporting its benefits.
+There are also potential risks and side effects.

-So how much is a microdose?
-A microdose is a fraction of the dose taken by recreational drug users.
-This is sometimes classified as 10 micrograms every third or fourth day.
-Other sources suggest [1] 1/5 to 1/20 of a recreational dose.
+A microdose is typically a fraction of a recreational dose, often around 1/5 to 1/20.
+A microdose is sometimes classified as 10 micrograms every third or fourth day.
 It’s impossible to state a set amount because outside of clinical trials, these drugs are not regulated and it’s difficult to know the potency of every ounce.

 There are no scientific microdosing benefits documented.
 Studies on LSD and other psychedelic drugs show that once the effects of the drugs wear off, there is a decrease in activity in areas of the brain that promote creativity.
 This would suggest that when consuming the drug, there is likely an increase in stimulation and creativity.
 The reason why microdosing has become so popular is that users promote it online as a magical wonder pill without adverse effects, but they have no real scientific backing.